swastiksagar/sblock/README.md

 ###

-<h3 align="center">sBlock is a blocklist created using shell script that compiles a list of domains responsible for serving ads, tracking scripts, and malware from various sources.</h3>
+<h3 align="center">sBlock is a blocklist created using shell script that compiles a list of domains responsible for serving ads, tracking scripts, and malware.</h3>

 ###